 Room furnishings provided by the University must remain in rooms and/or apartments at all times.
 At no time may students remove room furnishings, including but not limited to mattresses and desk chairs, from their rooms.
 Temporary removal of furniture is usually not permitted.
 Requests for exceptions should be submitted in writing to the Office for Residence Life.
 If exceptions are approved, the resident is responsible for storing and returning the furniture in question.

-Residents are responsible for using Wildcards, room keys or combinations in a manner that does not jeopardize the safety or security of individuals or property.
-Residents are expected to carry their Wildcards and/or keys at all times when outside of their rooms and to keep both interior room doors and exterior building doors locked as appropriate.
-Residents who become locked out through failure to carry their keys or Wildcard may be assessed a fine per occurrence.
-Room keys may not be duplicated or lent to other students.
-Room combinations should not be shared with others.
+Residents are responsible for using Wildcards in a manner that does not jeopardize the safety or security of individuals or property.
+Residents are expected to carry their Wildcards at all times when outside of their rooms and to keep both interior room doors and exterior building doors locked as appropriate.
+Residents who become locked out through failure to carry their Wildcard may be assessed a fine per occurrence.
 Residents of a room may be held accountable for violations of the Code of Student Conduct that occur in their room whether or not they are physically present at the time of the violation.
-A lost Wildcard, key or compromised combination should be reported immediately to Residence Life.
+A lost Wildcard should be reported immediately to Residence Life.

 All residence halls and apartments are smoke free.
 Smoking, including electronic or tobacco-free cigarettes and vaping are strictly prohibited in all areas (public areas and student rooms) of these buildings.
 While the use of smokeless tobacco is not prohibited, individuals who use these products are responsible for proper disposal.
 In accord with University policy, smoking is permitted outside of residence halls, provided the person is 25 feet from an entrance or exit, air intake duct or window.
 Despite the fact that halls and apartments are smoke free, Residence Life is sensitive to the impact of smoking in the residential environment and will make every reasonable effort to accommodate a student's smoking preference during the assignment process.
 Students who deviate from the stated smoking preference may be required to move to another assignment.